waynegramlich/Fab/embedded_freecad.md

 will create the `squashfs-root` directory that contains consistent files.
 All of the relevant files are in `squashfs-root/usr/lib` which can readily be added to the python interpreter path.

+The are two ways to get `squashfs-root/usr/lib` into the `PYTHONPATH`.

-The easiest way is to simply add `squashfs-root/usr/lib` to the `PYTHONPATH` environment variable:
+1. The easiest way is to simply add `squashfs-root/usr/lib` to the `PYTHONPATH` environment variable:

         export PYTHONPATH="$PYTHONPATH:squashfs-root/usr/lib"

-will do the trick.
-Alternatively, Python code can be used to accomplish the same task:
+2. Python code can be used to accomplish the same task:

         import sys
        sys.path.append("./squashfs-root/usr/lib")

+Of the two methods, the `sys.path.append` method is preferred because not everybody will remember to set up PYTHONPATH beforehand.

 ## Dual Mode FreeCAD Python Programs